MARIUSZ SMIEJEK

 The first things that come to mind when recalling the conflict in Northern Ireland are Bloody Sunday and the Omagh bombing.
 For many of us, this is associated with a distant past.
 However, for the residents of Ulster, ‘The Troubles’ continue as a daily reality; the locals function in an environment struggling with the trans generational trauma caused by over 30 years of conflict that officially ended in 1998.

 This led to my visual storytelling long term project entitled Not Surrendering.
 Among many other forms of recognition, this project won the National Geographic Photo Contest in Poland, UK & Ireland.
-To bring this decade-long project to a close, I am publishing a photo book.
+To bring this decade-long project to a close, I published a photo book.

 Order your copy